Dead Europe (novel): Themes

-Antisemitism
+Anti-Semitism

-One of the major themes that Dead Europe explores is the nature of antisemitism in Europe, in both historic and contemporary contexts.
-This is foregrounded Tsiolkas's interview with Catherine Padmore when he describes his desire to write a book that "explores anti-semitism in my world and the complexity of how we deal with it and what it means for our sense of self."
-The novel attempts to confront antisemitism's social and structural components by forcing the reader to reexamine their own attitudes towards Jewish people.
-Early in his journey, Tsiolkas's point of view character Isaac is disgusted by the antisemitism displayed by other non-Jewish characters, but as the novel progresses his "reactions to these pronouncements weaken", and by the end the reader is "trapped in the persona of an apparently well-meaning man who has gradually transformed into a genocidal anti-Semite."
+One of the major themes that Dead Europe explores is the nature of anti-Semitism in Europe, in both historic and contemporary contexts.
+This is foregrounded Tsiolkas's interview with Catherine Padmore when he describes his desire to write a book that "explores anti-Semitism in my world and the complexity of how we deal with it and what it means for our sense of self."
+The novel attempts to confront anti-Semitism's social and structural components by forcing the reader to re-examine their own attitudes towards Jewish people.
+Early in his journey, Tsiolkas's point of view character Isaac is disgusted by the anti-Semitism displayed by other non-Jewish characters, but as the novel progresses his "reactions to these pronouncements weaken", and by the end the reader is "trapped in the persona of an apparently well-meaning man who has gradually transformed into a genocidal anti-Semite."
 Padmore argues that this focused point of view denies the reader the ability to look away, making them identify with and become complicit in Isaac's actions and thoughts, therefore preventing them the reflex of "saying the racist is the other."
 Tsiolkas himself has condemned the "level of dishonesty" in European culture regarding the anti-Semite who "seemed to always be the other... never who we are" and sought to correct this representation in his own work.